ossdhaval/mysite/source/while-coding/cedar-policy-authoring.md

 Every policy statement must include an effect and a scope:

-- The effect specifies whether this a permit or a forbid policy.
+- The effect specifies whether this is a permit or a forbid policy.
 - The `scope = PAR`, scope specifies the principal[s], the action[s], and the resource[s] to which the effect applies.
 - Optionally, the statement may also include one or more conditions in the form of `when` or `unless` clauses.
 Conditions help add the context in decision making.